Konicord/mailify/README.md

 # Mailify
-Validate emails by checking if they are disposed or not.
+Validate emails by checking if they are disposable or not.

 > The types of disposable email addresses